 Fights inflammation: By decreasing sugar, you lower free radicals and inflammatory byproducts improving your overall inflammatory status.
 Ketones have been shown to stimulate cellular repair and create certain anti-inflammatory pathways whilst inhibiting other inflammatory pathways in the body.
 Improved blood sugar and lipid levels, also shown on the keto diet, are significant contributors to improving inflammatory levels in the body.

 Promotes weight loss: As one of the main factors for following a keto diet these days, keto helps enhance weight loss by transitioning from a “sugar burning” state to a “fat burning” state.

 By lowering carbs and focusing on fats and protein, you improve hunger signals, lower cravings, and promote satiety; which are all supportive of weight loss.
-As we saw, this also supports blood sugar and insulin balance by releasing less insulin and encouraging the body to reach into its fat stores for energy use instead of sugar.
+As we saw, this also supports blood sugar and encouraging the body to reach into its fat stores for energy use instead of sugar.

 Supports brain function: Ketones provide an immediate source of fuel for cognitive function, and fats are an important component of a healthy brain (which is made up of about 60% fat).
 The keto diet has been shown to supply neuroprotective properties, improve mood, support the development and growth of brain cells, and improve communication between neurons.

 The keto diet focuses on high fat and moderate animal protein and limits carbohydrates, which can result in a more acidic state and lowered phytonutrients, electrolytes and fibre.

 When followed correctly, there are some side effects and symptoms (usually temporary) that you should be aware of and be prepared for.
 These include keto breath (metallic taste in your mouth), flu-like symptoms (headaches, chills, lightheadedness), constipation, moodiness, and fatigue.